-Italy's government falls into chaos, further complicating the covid response
+Italy’s government falls into chaos, further complicating the covid response

 Renzi’s move was met with a mix of anger and confusion by much of the country, with one poll suggesting that nearly three-quarters of Italians feel he is foremost looking out for his own political interests.
 But Renzi, in a news conference Wednesday, argued that dealing with the pandemic also meant “solving problems, not concealing them,” and he has taken issue with Conte’s strategy for rebuilding Italy’s tattered economy.

-In recent weeks, Renzi pushed the government to rewrite its plan for using some 200 billion euros in grants and cheap European loans, saying the initial blueprint was full of handouts and short on health investments.
-When that plan was improved, Renzi stressed that Conte still needed to be doing more — and should have Italy apply for specialized loans that would bolster health care but push the country deeper into debt.
+In recent weeks, Renzi pushed the government to rewrite its plan for using some 200 billion euros (about $243 billion) in grants and cheap European loans, saying the initial blueprint was full of handouts and short on health investments.
+When that plan was improved, Renzi said Conte needed to do more — and should have Italy apply for specialized loans that would bolster health care but push the country deeper into debt.

 Even pundits who agree with Renzi’s recovery ideas say that part of his gambit comes down to personal rivalry with Conte.

-Conte, unknown to Italians three years ago, has become a surprisingly durable prime minister by the standards of a country that has had more than 60 governments since World War II.
-His popularity crested last year during an initial, firm spring lockdown that helped Italy flatten the curve into the summer.
-He has since lost a bit of the luster: The virus has come racing back, and this time the country’s restrictions are less firm and far less straightforward, sometimes changing by the day.
+Conte, unknown to most Italians three years ago, has become a surprisingly durable prime minister by the standards of a country that has had more than 60 governments since World War II.
+His popularity crested last year during an initial, firm spring lockdown that helped Italy flatten the coronavirus curve into the summer.
+He has since lost a bit of the luster: The virus has come racing back, and this time, the country’s restrictions are less firm and far less straightforward, sometimes changing by the day.

-Still, Conte’s popularity far outpaces Renzi, whose party has support from 3 percent of the electorate.
+Still, Conte’s popularity far outpaces that of Renzi, whose party has the support of 3 percent of the electorate.

 Renzi had once been Italy’s political golden boy, elected prime minister at age 39 in 2014.
 He has since refashioned himself as a backroom dealer.
 Sixteen months ago, he helped broker a deal between quarreling rival parties — a mix of populist and center-left forces — to keep the far right out of power.

-The far right still has just as much support as it did then — enough to be the front-runners in an election.
+The far right still has just as much support as it did then — enough to be the front-runner in an election.
 But Renzi’s calculations have changed.

 “Renzi is fighting for his own survival at this point,” said Federico Santi, a senior Europe analyst at the Eurasia group.
 “Getting rid of Conte — he thinks it might be a good move in the long run.”

 Franco Pavoncello, the president of John Cabot University in Rome, said far-right leaders are “salivating” at the chaos.
 A pair of right-wing parties, the League and the Brothers of Italy, have together steadily held about 40 percent of the Italian voting support over the past two years.
-If Italy was pushed into new elections, the government would likely become the most firmly anti-European in Western Europe.
+If Italy were pushed into new elections, the government would be likely to become the most firmly anti-European in Western Europe.

 But there are several conceivable ways to stave off an election.
-Even if Conte fails to achieve a new majority, Italian President Sergio Mattarella could try to fashion together a caretaker unity government.
-Some experts say Mattarella would be reluctant to call for an election during the height of the pandemic.
-Renzi also said there would not be new elections until 2023, when they must be held.
+Even if Conte fails to assemble a new majority, Italian President Sergio Mattarella could try to fashion together a caretaker unity government.
+Some experts say Mattarella would be reluctant to call for elections at the height of the pandemic.
+Renzi also said there would not be elections until 2023, when by law they must be held.

 At his news conference, Renzi seemed to indicate he was still open to some negotiation, even if Conte stayed on as prime minister.

-“We can be part of the majority if they want us, we can be the opposition if they don’t want us,” he said.
+“We can be part of the majority if they want us; we can be the opposition if they don’t want us,” he said.

-Carlo Calenda, an economic minister during Renzi’s administration, and now a member of the European Parliament, said on Twitter that it was hard to square Renzi’s constant critiques of Conte with an apparent willingness to work with him.
+Carlo Calenda, an economic minister during Renzi’s administration and now a member of the European Parliament, said on Twitter that it was hard to square Renzi’s constant criticism of Conte with an apparent willingness to work with him.
 “You are either very confused or deranged,” he said of Renzi.

-But Renzi said it would fall to Conte to resolve the crisis.
+But Renzi said resolving the crisis would fall to Conte.

 “The consequence of the crisis?
 It’s up to [Conte] to decide.
 We’re ready to have all sorts of discussions.”